ecammnetwork/minimal-mistakes/docs/_ecamm-live-first-facebook-live/005-second-broadcast-overlays-scenes.md

 [![Figure\: The Overlays Window with tools labeled.](/assets/img/overlays-window-annotated.png "The Overlays Window Annotated")](/assets/img/overlays-window-annotated.png)

-At the bottom of the Overlays window, click the {% inlineicon addtext 20 graybutton %}Add Text Overlay{% endinlineicon %} New Text Overlay button.
+At the bottom of the Overlays window, click the {% inlineicon addtext 20 inverted %}Add Text Overlay{% endinlineicon %} button.
 A style sheet appears over the Main Window.
 Type your name into the Text field.
 Experiment with a few style options, like typeface and color.
 Click <samp>Add</samp> when you're ready.

 Your Text Overlay appears in the middle of the Main Window.
 You may drag it wherever you like.
 If your camera switcher bar appears, you can drag that out of the way, if needed.
 If the Overlay needs to be resized, you can drag from bottom-right corner, or use the pinch/zoom gesture on a trackpad to do so.